Characterizing Internal Evasion Attacks in Federated Learning: PERSONALIZED LEARNING WITH ADVERSARIAL TRAINING

+We empirically evaluate the test accuracy and robustness of FedEM.
+We assume $m = 3$ underlying distributions and set the other training and attack parameters as in the evaluations in Sections~\ref{sec:transferability} and~\ref{sec:FAT}.
+As seen in Table~\ref{tbl:cifar_fedavg_local}, FedEM achieves a high test accuracy of 0.76 for CIFAR-10.
+Although its innate internal attack robustness of 0.13 is lower than that of local training of 0.33 for CIFAR-10, FedEM displays higher robustness to internal and external attacks than FedAvg across all datasets.

+As seen in Table~\ref{tbl:fat_attack}, \emph{pFedDef's internal attack robustness significantly outperforms that of FAT and is either better than or comparable to that of local adversarial training on all datasets}.
+Against external attacks, pFedDef maintains a high robustness, e.g., 0.62 for CIFAR-10, although lower than that of FAT (0.77).

-\textbf{Resource Availability.} The performance of pFedDef with and without robustness propagation is analyzed given varying amounts of resources in Figure \ref{fig:cifar_prop}.
-The number of clients with ample resources for adversarial data set generation ($R_c = 0.7$) is gradually increased while clients with no resources ($R_c = 0$) is proportionally decreased.
+The effect of robustness propagation is examined in Figure~\ref{fig:cifar_prop} for CIFAR-10.
+The number of clients with ample resources for adversarial data set generation ($R_c = 0.7$) is gradually increased while that of clients with no resources ($R_c = 0$) is proportionally decreased.
 Test accuracy remains consistent regardless of resource availability and the presence of robustness propagation.
-Robustness consistently increases as the resources in the system is increased in both cases.
-However, robustness propagation allows models to obtain higher robustness by leveraging resource availability at resource ample clients, especially improving performance when overall system resources are low.
+Robustness consistently increases as the resources in the system increase in both cases.
+However, \emph{robustness propagation allows models to obtain higher robustness by leveraging resource availability at resource ample clients}, especially improving performance when overall system resources are low.

-\textbf{Client Count.} Increasing the total number of clients participating in federated learning increases the total amount of data and resources available.
-As seen in Figure \ref{fig:cifar_client}, increasing the number of clients consistently increases the test accuracy of pFedDef and FAT as there are more data and resources for learning.
-The robustness of FAT has a similar increase given more clients in training, while the robustness of pFedDef achieves high levels even with fewer clients available in the system.
+The convergence evaluation of pFedDef and FedEM for the CIFAR-10 data set is shown in Figure \ref{fig:converge}, where the convergence of pFedDef is expected to resemble that of the FedEM framework it is built upon (Theorem 3.2 of \citet*{fedMTL21}).
+In both Figure \ref{fig:converge} and Tables \ref{tbl:cifar_fedavg_local} and \ref{tbl:fat_attack}, \emph{adversarial training generally slightly reduces test accuracy} as seen by comparing federated learning methods and their adversarially trained counterparts.
+While the effect of adversarial training on model convergence is an open area of research, \citet*{ref:overparam_adv} indicate that adversarial training requires higher model capacity, leading to pFedDef suffering some accuracy loss.
+The use of high quality adversarial training points (e.g., multi-step PGD attacks) allows for convergence during adversarial training \citep*{ref:adv_converge}, which is aided by the resource management and robustness propagation of Algorithm \ref{alg:robust_prop}.